 Thank you for your interest in adopting!
 Please be sure to read our Adoption Guidelines before applying.
-When filling out the adoption application, please be sure to include the requested facility photos.
-Photos are mandatory to the adoption process and including them in your original application will greatly expedite the process.
+When filling out the adoption application, please be sure to email the requested facility photos to email@example.com.
+Photos are mandatory to the adoption process and sending them in conjunction with your application will greatly expedite the process.
 Applications complete with photos will be given precedence over incomplete applications.

 We do charge adoption fees for our horses.
 The fees vary quite a bit depending on the horse (training level, age, size etc.).
 We do not post these fees on our site because they are subject to change depending on ongoing training.
 If you would like a current fee quote on a specific horse, please feel free to Contact Us.